jesuscuevas/csus_website/_posts/2020-07-21-julia-convolutional-neural-network-MNIST-explained.md

 ## Background

-A student, Stephen Gibson, wanted to use a convolutional neural network to classify vidoeos of skateboarding tricks.
+A student, Stephen Gibson, wanted to use a convolutional neural network to classify videos of skateboarding tricks.
 I want to learn Julia, so this seemed like a nice application to motivate me to learn something new.
 My strategy is to comment the existing code in great detail, along with what I don't understand, so that we can adapt this code to our video classification task.